miauhaus/miauhaus.github.io/index.md

 {:.section}
 {% include coursesloop.html %}

-> Miauhaus offers students versatility in order to pursue and achieve their personal exploration and criticising the limits of architecture
+> Miauhaus offers students versatility in order to pursue and achieve their personal exploration, criticising the limits of architecture

 # Contact
 {:.section}